Diddy responded after fans accused him of fat-shaming Lizzo

 That said, fans aren’t turning a blind eye to Diddy’s apparent double standards.

 As Twitter user Hoodrat Barbie commented: “Lizzo started twerking on Diddy’s IG live & Diddy talking bout stop its Easter Sunday but Draya twerks on that same live & there are no issues.
 Y’all can’t even hide yall disdain for fat women & I hate it.”
-Many other people commented in kind.
+Many other people commented in kind. false

 Lizzo ultimately reposted Diddy’s Instagram Story explanation.
 Unfortunately, Lizzo is well-versed in the art of responding to fat-shaming—but it seems she’s forgiving Diddy for this one.